 It is often necessary for an application to associate certain information with a given registry key.
-To assist developers in doing so in a convenient and performant manner, the CBRegistry class provides context parameters in a number of events.
+To assist developers in doing so in a convenient and performant manner, the CBRegistry component provides context parameters in a number of events.

 A context carries an application-defined value that points to some application-defined data, and registry key has a separate context associated with it.
-The CBRegistry class treats context values as opaque; it stores the context values passed to it by the application, and ensures that the correct values are exposed again whenever some event fires for a particular registry key; but does not otherwise attempt to use said values in any way.
+The CBRegistry component treats context values as opaque; it stores the context values passed to it by the application, and ensures that the correct values are exposed again whenever some event fires for a particular registry key; but does not otherwise attempt to use said values in any way.

 Contexts in CBRegistry are available in all events that correspond to registry key operations.
 They are created before the BeforeCreateKey or BeforeOpenKey event fires, and are deleted after the AfterCloseKey event fires (or, more accurately, after the CleanupKeyContext event fires).

 Contexts are most helpful when used to store information associated with a registry key that can be used to speed up later events.
-For example, the only time the CBRegistry class exposes the name of a registry key is during the BeforeCreateKey and BeforeOpenKey events.
+For example, the only time the CBRegistry component exposes the name of a registry key is during the BeforeCreateKey and BeforeOpenKey events.
 Applications that wish to use the key name in later events can store it in the key context and then access it in the desired events later.
 A similar strategy can also be applied for events related to registry key values.

 More generally, applications are free to obtain and store whatever information they wish using contexts, so long as their event handlers comply with the restrictions described by the Recursive Calls topic.

 In Go, there is no completely safe way to store struct references in contexts either directly or indirectly, which is why all context parameters are integers.
 To emulate such capabilities, the following approach is recommended:

 - Create a global map instance for the application (i.e., a singleton), with keys that are integers and values of whatever type is desired.